Chinese jade: Concentration on spirituality

-In its earliest states, the visual representations in Chinese jade embody one of the first forms of narrative.
+In its earliest states, the visual representations in Chinese jade embodied one of the first forms of narrative.
 Narratives with universal characteristics associated with religion and spirituality utilize natural elements that surround humankind and suggest a religion associated with Heaven and Earth.
 Due to ancient China's deep dependence on agriculture, and a reliance on a cycle of natural phenomenon, many mystic properties began to be associated with nature.
-A certain vulnerability when it came to nature, led many to attribute natural phenomena with spirituality.
-This spirituality, a mythological connection between the mundane Earth and the transcendence of Heaven, was manifested in many jade objects through the late phase of the Shang dynasty.
+The spirituality, a mythological connection between the mundane Earth and the transcendence of Heaven, was manifested in many jade objects through the late phase of the Shang dynasty.
 Since jade was extracted from high mountains and riverbeds, and mountains in Chinese culture symbolized a way to ascend beyond the Earth into Heaven, jade held power in terms of funerary rites and other rites associated with mysticism.
-Funerary ritual jade objects included things like pinnular-shaped ornamental jade, beads, and even agricultural tools such as axes and shovel (used to reiterate the connection between nature and the heavens).
+Funerary ritual jade objects included things like pinnular-shaped ornamental jade, beads, and even agricultural tools such as axes and shovels (used to reiterate the connection between nature and the heavens).
 These agricultural tools were either placed in tombs as symbols of a prosperous afterlife or to sanctify the tomb for spirits responsible for natural phenomena and human wellbeing.
 Along with major objects, many smaller animal-shaped objects reflected the same sense of spirituality in nature and remained prevalent throughout the Shang dynasty.
 Birds, turtles, silkworms, dragons and cicadas appeared the most and each epitomized early China's relationship between religion and nature.
 Birds flight for instance, symbolized the spiritual journey: a journey from the natural earth to the celestial heavens.
 Similarly, the turtle's voyage across land and sea represented the expedition from earth to underworld.
 Jade cicadas and silkworms construed rebirth, symbolizing the rebirth of the dead when placed in tombs.

-Along with animal-shaped objects, jade also took upon the shape of clouds, earth, and wind; creating a more literal translation of belief.
+Along with animal-shaped objects, jade also took the shape of clouds, earth, and wind; creating a more literal translation of belief.
 Cloud pendants and cloud-shaped jade found in tombs of the elite elicit the belief in a hierarchical social structure with leaders holding both political and spiritual power.
 Bi discs and cong, commonly structured jade objects, also developed funerary significance in their use in rituals.
 Bi discs, specifically, were used in sacrifices to Heaven.
 Jade constructed huang pendants likewise saw an important funerary connection due to their inclusion in the typical shaman attire.

 Jade human figurines in the Shijiahe culture are another way jade was used in the celestial context.
 These figurines were supposedly used for the staging of ritual sacrifices and to preserve the memory of the sacrifice for subsequent generations.